- Our Wander

 1. Buying Power Bank in China

-Here are 4 recommended power banks for different needs.
-We like their respective Quick Charge and HyperCharge features, and works well for iPhones, Samsung and Android phones.
-All are compliant with China’s new 3C rules and safe to bring as a carry-on for flights.
+Here are 3 recommended Xiaomi power banks with 33W Quick Charge for different needs with direct links to the correct AliExpress item.
+They work well for iPhones, Samsung and Android phones.
+All are compliant with China’s new 3C rules and safe to bring as a carry-on on flights.
+Check them out!

-FAQ: Your China Power Bank Questions Answered
+FAQ: Your CCC China Power Bank Questions Answered

 Q1: What happens if my power bank gets confiscated in China?